XamNn/interp-book/src/for.md

 # For Loop

-For loops in Interp are unlike in other languages.
+Do loops in Interp are unlike in other languages.
 They are simply a syntatic sugar.

 Let's define an iterator function:
 ```cs